Yphora

 • Have prediabetes with mildly high blood sugar.

 Diabetes is diagnosed through blood tests.
-The most common test is a glycated haemoglobin (A1C) test, which measures your average blood sugar level.
+The most common test is a glycated hemoglobin (A1C) test, which measures your average blood sugar level.
 An A1C level of 6.5% on two separate tests means that you have diabetes, an A1C level between 5.7 and 6.4% shows prediabetes, and less than 5.7 is a normal reading.
 In some cases, your doctor may also recommend a random blood sugar test, a fasting blood sugar test, or an oral glucose tolerance test.

 If your doctor suspects that you might have type 1 diabetes rather than type 2 diabetes, you will need urine tests for specific by-products that are produced in the kidneys of people with type 1 diabetes.